yashbonde/freeciv-python/README.md

 ## Update Logs
 DD-MM-YYYY format used for dates

+09.12.2018: Finalise structure as client socket conection started adding template files in `/python_core/freeciv` folder.
+The structure is inspired by [freeciv-bot](https://github.com/chris1869/freeciv-bot) and builds on top of it

 19.11.2018: Add template for freeciv-python environment, find templates and further ideas in `/python_core` folder